niklongstone/open-data-sample/README.md

 It's released under the [Open Data Commons Open Database License v1.0](http://opendatacommons.org/licenses/odbl/1.0/)
 #### Contribution:
 Contributions are very welcome.
+Please don't submit data which can be easily created by most of the programming languages (i.e. day of the week, numbers, dates, ...).

 The project has some tools to simplify the file creation:
  - check (bin/check dataFolder) validates the standard rules.
  - sort (bin/sort filename.txt) outputs an alphabetically sorted list without duplications.